SEN & Disability

 How does the school know how effective its arrangements are for the provision of children with SEN?

-The Senior Leadership team and SENCO monitor progress throughout the year.
-The SENCO speaks with the Governing Body on a termly basis regarding the progress of all SEN children.
-An annual report is prepared by the SENCO within which we compare the SEN progress in school with local and national data.
-The SENCO also works closely with other schools in the cluster and across Leeds, sharing good practice, keeping up to date and taking part in training, for example through workshops led by Educational Psychologists or other agencies responding to local needs and training led by the Leeds SENIT team.
-A planning meeting between our Educational Psychologist and SENCO takes place twice a year, to plan for individuals, cohorts and training needs linked with SEN. School employs a SaLT and works with outside agencies such as SENIT, CAMHS, Play therapists as part of the Graduated response to need.
+The Senior Leadership team and SENCO monitor all children’s progress throughout the year.
+The SENCO speaks with the Governing Body on a termly basis (see ‘Leadership’ section above) and an annual report is prepared by the SENCO within which we compare the SEN progress in school with local and national data.
+The SENCO also works closely with other schools in the Cluster and across Leeds, sharing good practice, keeping up to date and taking part in training, for example through workshops led by Educational Psychologists or other agencies responding to local needs and training led by the Leeds SENIT team.
+A planning meeting between our Educational Psychologist and SENCO makes plans for individuals, cohorts and training needs linked with SEN. School employs a SaLT and works with outside agencies such as SENIT, CAMHS, Play therapists as part of the Graduated response to need.
+We also work with our Trust schools to develop our SEND provision and SEND is currently the Trust focus for development.

 How will the curriculum be matched to my child’s needs?